Ahmad Brooks (cornerback)

-Ahmad Drushane Brooks (born March 13, 1980) is a retired National Football League player and sports broadcaster for ESPNU, the Longhorn Network and KTXX-FM.
-He is also co-founder and president of Helping Adolescents/Athletes Lead Others (HALO).
-Brooks is a graduate of the University of Texas, where he served as captain of the football team in 2001.
-He played in the NFL for three years before retiring in 2005.
+Ahmad Drushane Brooks (born March 13, 1980) is an American sports broadcaster and former professional football player who is a broadcaster for ESPNU, the Longhorn Network and KTXX-FM.
+He played as a cornerback in the National Football League (NFL).
+Brooks played college football for the Texas Longhorns, serving as team captain in 2001.
+He played in the NFL for three years before retiring from playing in 2005.

 Early life

 Ahmad excelled in both the classroom and on the field at an early age.
 By the age of five, he became a Grand Champion in karate where he was given the nickname "Tank" for his exceptional karate skills and abilities.
 Not only was Ahmad an upcoming karate champion, but he also was a standout in soccer, baseball, and football.

 Prior to graduating from Abilene High School, he was a member of the U-16 US National Soccer Pool and led the Abilene Eagles football squad to their best record in decades.
 In addition, Ahmad became Abilene High’s first Division I football signee in 11 years and the school’s first player to earn a spot in the Texas HS Coaches Association All-Star Game since 1964.

 He was voted class president of his high school all four years, while also serving as a four-year student council representative, a member of Youth City Council and a prep scholar and mentor.